 Black ended 1990 on a high note as well: He met his now-wife, Lisa Hartman Black, at his New Year's Eve show that year.
 The two were married less than one year later.

 Killin' Time earned Black an ACM for Album of the Year, with "A Better Man" earning the awards show's trophy for Single Record of the Year as well.
-The disc, which went gold only four months after its release, has sold more than 3 million copies in total and is available for download on iTunes.
+The disc, which went gold only four months after its release, has sold more than 3 million copies in total and is available for purchase and streaming on Amazon.